-In the kinetically forced SMHD cases, however, η{yx} is, negative, allowing for the possibility of a coherent SC dynamo.
-All our runs of this type are dynamo-active, but only the high Re_M cases exhibit supercritical $D{\eta S}$ (> 1).
-Except for the case of Run SK4a, the $D{\alpha S}$ and $D{\eta{\rm rms}S}$ values indicate supercriticality for the incoherent dynamo instabilities, explaining again most of our findings.
-Run SK4a has a low positive $D{\eta S}$, but also the incoherent effects are well below their critical dynamo numbers.
-The coherent SC effect could, therefore, assist the dynamo, but this effect should be negligible according to the 0-D model.
+In the kinetically forced SMHD cases, however, $\eta{yx}$ is negative, allowing for the possibility of a coherent SC-effect dynamo.
+All our runs of this type are dynamo-active, but only the high-ReM cases exhibit supercritical $D{\eta S}$ (>1).
+Except for the case of Run SK4a, the $D{\alpha S}$ and $D{\eta{rms}S}$ values indicate supercriticality for the incoherent dynamo instabilities, explaining again most of our findings.
+Run SK4a has a low positive $D{\eta S}$ , but also the incoherent effects are well below their critical dynamo numbers.
+The coherent SC effect could therefore assist the dynamo, but this effect should be negligible according to the 0D model.
 Hence, this dynamo remains unexplained with any dynamo scenario.
-Dynamo excitation is easier than in the FMHD cases, which might indicate that the coherent SC effect assists dynamo action favorably, but this could also be due to the SMHD simplifications.
+Dynamo excitation is easier in the SMHD models than in the FMHD ones, which might indicate that the coherent SC effect assists dynamo action, but the SMHD simplifications could also be the cause.

-In the magneto-kinetically forced SMHD cases, the dynamo numbers indicate stability against the MSC effect, but are all, according to individual 0-D model runs (not presented here), supercritical for the incoherent dynamo effects, the incoherent SC effect being even more pronounced now than in the kinetically forced cases.
+In the magnetokinetically forced SMHD cases, the dynamo numbers indicate stability against the MSC effect, but are all, according to individual 0D model runs (not presented here), supercritical for the incoherent dynamo effects, the incoherent SC effect being even more pronounced now than in the kinetically forced cases.
 Although the cases with standard forcing do not show exponential growth, their decimated forcing counterparts do so.
-Hence our interpretation here is that a dynamo is present in all the cases with kinetic and magnetic forcing.
-Even though the coherent SC effect now exhibits larger negative dynamo numbers we find, by running individual 0-D models, that in all cases it should not be able to damp the dynamo instability.
-Hence, again, the most likely mechanism for exciting the dynamo is the incoherent α -shear effect, with supercritical dynamo numbers in all cases.
-However, we cannot rule out the co-existence of an incoherent SC effect, as some runs also indicate supercriticality against it.
+Hence our interpretation here is that a dynamo is present in all the cases with magnetokinetic forcing.
+Even though the coherent SC effect now exhibits larger negative dynamo numbers we find, by running individual 0D models, that in all cases it should not be able to damp down the dynamo instability.
+Hence, again, the most likely mechanism for exciting the dynamo is the incoherent $\alpha$ -shear effect, with supercritical $D{\alpha S}$ in all cases.
+However, we cannot rule out the coexistence of an incoherent SC effect, as some runs also indicate supercriticality against it.

-4. CONCLUSIONS
+4. Conclusions